doitian/knowledge-base/§ Blog/Posts/Posts - 2013/1304 - Select Multiple Zsh Completions Item/♯ Select Multiple Zsh Completions Item.md

 zstyle ':completion:all-matches::::' completer _all_matches
 ```

 > UPDATE: The snippet above brings `insert-completions` to zsh.
-Thanks, Trevor Joynson, who has provided the solution in [comment](#comment-2754013033).
+Thanks, Trevor Joynson, who has provided the solution in the comment.

 Command `insert-completions` (see [man bash](http://linux.die.net/man/1/bash)) is the
 feature I most miss in bash.